BEST provides a community of support in 4 phases.

-Phase Four - Upon release, each returning citizen can tap into the network of BEST partners as they return to the community ready to be a contributing member of society as an employee or business owner.
+Phase Four - The BEST Community.
+Upon release, each returning citizen can tap into the network of BEST partners as they return to the community ready to be a contributing member of society as an employee or business owner.
 BEST’s Facebook and Instagram contains the most-up-to-date news and “resource swapping” within the BEST virtual community.
 We are blessed that members of the BEST volunteer pool partner with transitional/halfway houses to deliver client-centered programming.
 Please reach out to [email protected] to link arms with BEST to ensure a community of ongoing support!

 The pilot class of the BEST program, Cohort 1, started on October 21, 2014 with 22 men.
 All classes were held at the Charles Bass Correctional Complex, just West of downtown Nashville, Monday through Friday, six hours per day.
 Eighteen men graduated on April 24, 2015, each with his own business plan.
 Eighty-three volunteers donated 1,929 hours during the six-month program.
 Everyone completed their TIP TOP Gavel Club requirements.